 Supilinn, or Soup Town of Tartu, is one of the last historic 19th-century slums surviving in Europe.
 The neighborhood sprang up around A Le Coq brewery on the bank of Emajõgi river.
 The low-lying riverbank was a swamp, flooded each year by the river.
 Cheap land attracted the large masses of poor brewery workers who built a maze of wooden houses and muddy streets and small gardens.

-The names of the streets, such as Kartuli (Potato), Herne (Pea), Oa (Bean), Marja (Berry) and Meloni (Melon) gave the name of Supilinn (Soup Town) to the district.
+The names of the streets, such as Kartuli (Potato), Herne (Pea), Oa (Bean), Marja (Berry) and Meloni (Melon), gave the name of Supilinn (Soup Town) to the district.

 Somehow, the poor Soup Town survived wartime devastation which hit hard Tartu’s other more affluent areas.
-The appearance of Supilinn changed with glacial speed, but still managed to keep up with living standards of modern age.
+The appearance of Supilinn changed with glacial speed, but still managed to keep up with living standards of the modern age.
 Gone are the barefoot children and bad sanitation, but wooden houses and fences still stand, and stray cats still prowl the streets.

 The district nowadays is undergoing a process of slow gentrification, becoming a fashionable residence area.

 Take a deep dive into Baltic history and culture on this immersive adventure through Estonia, Latvia, and Lithuania, covering everything from ancient traditions to bunkers, silos, and grand memorial complexes.